Download a PDF of the Transition to a new assessment model for internationally qualified nurses and midwives (47.5 KB,PDF)

 This change will streamline the assessment process; however, the outcomes from assessments will remain the same as under the current eight criteria.

-In the second half of 2019, the NMBA will also transition to an outcomes-based assessment (OBA) for IQNMs who hold relevant but not substantially equivalent qualifications (and who meet the mandatory registration standards), replacing the current need for bridging programs for these applicants.
+In early 2020, the NMBA will also transition to an outcomes-based assessment (OBA) for IQNMs who hold relevant but not substantially equivalent qualifications (and who meet the mandatory registration standards), replacing the current need for bridging programs for these applicants.

 The NMBA undertook an extensive research project to explore the factors and requirements to establish an OBA which made recommendations that: